Matt-B-Anderson/The-Adventures-of-Dee-Oz/README.md

+# THE ADVENTURES OF DIAZ
-# It's pronounced the Adventures of "Diaz"
+- It's pronounced the Adventures of "Diaz"